 Beware of Scams

-Most profiles on our site are perfectly genuine, but unfortunately, sometimes there appear some scammers who only pretend to be a host family.
+The most common is whereby the scammer pretends to be a host family, posts a great job with wonderful conditions.
 Usually, these scammers pretend to be a family from UK, USA, Canada, who are lawyers, doctors, architects and who are willing to pay for your travel and visa expenses, promise good pocket money and wage and ask to provide them with your resume, pictures, contact details etc. They are fishing your valuable personal data.
-Be careful and do not share your personal details!
+Be careful and do not share your personal details and do not send them money!

 If you can answer "yes" to one or more of these, then the "profile" might be a scam profile.

 - Do they ask you to send money to them or to an "agency" or "lawyer" etc. - for visas, work permits, airline tickets, guarantees, affidavits, criminal background checks, legal documents etc.?
-This includes a request to send a Western Union Payments, MoneyGram etc. Once the scammers have the Western Union Transfer Control number they can collect the money and you will never see your money again.
+This includes a request to send a Western Union Payments, MoneyGram etc. Once the scammers have the Western Union Transfer Control number they can collect the money and you won't be able to get a refund.
 Remember - only scammers asks for money.
 Genuine families will NEVER do that!

 - Do they ask you for strange or unusually detailed information about your family?
 For example: your passport number, your national ID number, your mother’s maiden name?